XR232USB - True Random Numbers @ USB

 On certain requests, i offer diverted XR232-specific Library (.dll / .so) now.

 This will ultimately enable programmers to make use of XR232/XR232USB without being bothered by specific serial port stuff.
-Please have a look at it, since it is still 'beta' and i am thankful for any constructive feedback.
+Please have a look at it, since it is still 'beta' and i will appreciate any constructive feedback.

 Up | Index